+Tracking kids’ “progress” with digital profiles and predictive algorithms paints a 21st-century gloss on a very-early-20th-century theory of learning.” – Alfie Kohn The semantics of school reform are sometimes deceptive.
+Alma Takes Personalized Learning to the Next Level with Student Choice – The Edvocate.
 Special Report: Personalized Learning: The Next Generation.
 The push to design teaching and learning around students’ distinctive academic needs, and even their personal interests, is no longer only happening in pockets of experimentation around the country.

-The most difficult and challenging learner to teach is the learner who believes he or she cannot succeed.
+If success does not come on the first attempt, these learners easily conclude that learning is not possible and abandon their efforts.
+Cautious.
 UDL Resources for Middle Schools.
 Home.
 5 Apps to Transform Teaching and Personalize Learning.
 Transformation requires a journey for teachers toward great educational rewards for students.

 Knowing how to craft learning experiences that meld technology with the curriculum is key to crafting digital-age lessons.
 As digital tools are integrated seamlessly with sound pedagogical practice, a new classroom culture emerges.
 This is a culture focused on student-centered, personalized learning and shifting away from traditional teacher-centered classrooms.
 The digitally-rich lesson format below has evolved as technology has been infused into these lesson components: Whole-group instruction Guided practice Independent practice Reflection 1.
 Whole-group instruction has traditionally been delivered in lecture format: the teacher stands in front of the class and presents the same lesson to everyone at the same time.
 Nearpod is a free presentation tool available for all computers, tablets, and phones.
 2.